jedisct1/libhydrogen/README.md

 Non-goals:
 - Having multiple primitives serving the same purpose, even to provide compatibility with other libraries.
 - Networking (but a simple API to complete a NOISE-inspired key exchange may be added).
 - Replacing libsodium.
-Libhydrogen focuses on being small.
+Libhydrogen focuses on being small and is for environments where libsodium cannot be used.

 Warning
 -------